-Question: How do clean room temperature and humidity control affect operation costs?
+How do cleanroom temperature and humidity affect cost?

 One of the things to be careful of in respect to cleanroom temperature and humidity control, is specifying them at too low or too tight of a tolerance.
 That translates again into the cost of construction and the cost of operating your clean room.

 As an example, humidity is relative - It’s relative to the temperature it’s at.
 If you were to set your temperature at 70 degrees and 50% relative humidity, at 68 degrees that would be 55% relative humidity.
 So the difference of those 2 degrees would translate into having to dry that air to get it to a lower moisture content, and that costs significant money.